 A growing and ethnically diverse community

-Today, Goshen is a city of almost 32,000 residents nestled in the center of the northern Indiana county of Elkhart.
+Today, Goshen is a city of around 32,000 residents nestled in the center of the northern Indiana county of Elkhart.
 The community is growing quickly, with the city gaining over 6,000 residents during the 1990s.
 Through our growth over the past 25 years, we have become an ethnically diverse community providing residents an opportunity to interact with people from many different cultures.

 For more information about the Goshen area, stop by or call the Goshen College Welcome Center at (574) 535-7566 or email: email@example.com.